 Why the model was trained:

-- Traffic congestion is a common problem in many cities, leading to delays, frustration, and economic losses.
-Predicting traffic congestion can help authorities and individuals make informed decisions to avoid or mitigate congestion.

-- By analyzing historical data such as traffic flow, weather conditions, and time of day, machine learning models can learn patterns and relationships to make predictions about future traffic congestion.

 - The goal of training the model is to develop a tool that can accurately forecast traffic congestion, enabling better planning, routing, and management of traffic flow in real-time.

 What the model predicts:

 - The model predicts a metric called "TotalTimeStopped_p50."
 This metric represents the estimated total time (in minutes) that vehicles are stopped or delayed at a particular location or segment of the road network.